Criminal Justice, A.S.

 • Develop and demonstrate an ability to read analytically and to produce college-level writing.

-To satisfy the requirements of the Associate of Science in Criminal Justice degree, students need to complete 60 hours of coursework that include 30 credits in general education requirements; 21 credits in criminal justice; and 9 credits in Liberal Arts electives.
+To satisfy the requirements of the Associate of Science in Criminal Justice degree, students need to complete 60 hours of coursework that include 30 credits in general education requirements; 21 credits in criminal justice; and 9 credits in electives.

 Students must complete a minimum of 21 credits as matriculating students at the College.
 These 21 credits must be the last credits toward the degree.